 Cookie Cutter Stamped Wrapping Paper

 We turned them over and used that side to dip in the paint.
-I often use small paper plates for crafts – we go through a lot of them between snack time and crafts – but they’re perfect for a small amount of paint and the cookie cutter stamps.
+I often use small paper plates for crafts – we go through many of them between snack time and crafts – but they’re perfect for a small amount of paint and cookie-cutter stamps.

 Stamping bells, stockings, Christmas trees, stars, and teddy bears on the wrapping paper.